Capture of Sint Eustatius

 An engraving of the capture of St. Eustatius.

-The British Capture of Sint Eustatius took place in February 1781 during the Fourth Anglo-Dutch War when British Army and naval forces under Lieutenant-General Sir John Vaughan and Admiral George Rodney seized the Dutch-owned Caribbean island of Sint Eustatius.
+The British Capture of Saint Eustatius took place in February 1781 during the Fourth Anglo-Dutch War when British Army and naval forces under Lieutenant-General Sir John Vaughan and Admiral George Rodney seized the Dutch-owned Caribbean island of Sint Eustatius.
 The capture was controversial in Britain, as it was alleged that Vaughan and Rodney had used the opportunity to enrich themselves and had neglected more important military duties.
 The island was subsequently taken by Dutch-allied French forces in late 1781, ending the British occupation.

 Background

 St. Eustatius, a Dutch-controlled island in the West Indies, was an entrepot that operated as a major trading centre despite its relatively small size.
 During the American War of Independence it assumed increased importance, because a British blockade made it difficult to transport supplies directly across the Atlantic Ocean to US ports.
 St. Eustatius became a crucial source of supplies, and its harbour was filled with American trading ships.
 Its importance increased further following France's entry into the war in 1778 as it was used to help supply the French West Indian islands.
 It is estimated that one half of all the American Revolutionary military supplies were trans-shipped through St. Eustatius.
 Its merchant networks – Dutch, but also Jewish, many of whom were St. Eustatius residents – were key to the military supplies and goods being shipped to the revolutionary forces.
 US-European communications were directed through St. Eustatius.
 In 1776, St. Eustatius, hence the Dutch, were the first to recognize the American Revolutionary government when the US brig, Andrew Doria, fired thirteen guns announcing their arrival.
 The Andrew Doria was saluted with an eleven gun response from Fort Orange.
 The Andrew Doria arrived to purchase military supplies on St. Eustatius and to present to the Dutch governor a copy of the US Declaration of Independence.
 An earlier copy of the Declaration had been captured by a British naval ship.
 The British were confused by the papers wrapped around the declaration, which they thought were a secret cypher.
 The papers were written in Yiddish for a merchant in Holland.